 Yet some people manage to get by while others go bankrupt.
 Is it all just luck, or is there something we can do to beat the odds ourselves?
 As the Realist, I’ll step in to present small but powerful steps to help you get ahead.
 There is sometimes a fine line between financial solvency and bankruptcy.

 Here’s your lesson for the day: say you are breaking even – paying all your bills, buying $500 monthly of necessities on a credit card which gets paid off IN FULL each month with no interest, but not able to save a cent.

-After 10 years, you’ll have a credit card debt of $4,282.69.
-If you couldn’t pay it off when it was $505, things are looking much tougher now.
+After 10 years, you’ll have a credit card debt of about $5,000.
+If you couldn’t pay it off when it was $525, things are looking much tougher now.

 Wow, that is truly extreme.
 So the lessons for the day are:

-- never EVER let a credit card go even one month without paying the balance in full – because they trick you by charging you interest on all your purchases for the whole month even if you only underpay by a few bucks.
+- Never EVER let a credit card go even one month without paying the balance in full – because the interest rate is ridiculous, and if you ever slip up on the due date, they trick you by charging you interest on all your purchases for the whole month.